sgerbino/dotfiles/README.md

 # Dotfiles

-It is recommended to clone the repository into `~/.dotfiles`.
+This project makes use of git submodules.
+It is recommended to clone it recursively.
 Before runnning `setup.sh` ensure that you have `stow` installed on your system.
 Running `setup.sh` will create symbolic links from the repository to the correct configuration locations.

 ## Git